kdgdkd/ramiho/README.md

 ## Features

-ramiho is a script written in bash that was conceived to run on a headless Raspberry Pi.
+ramiho is a script written in bash conceived to run on a headless Raspberry Pi.
 It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
 Their project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
 When you add a sequencer, but you don't want it to share any data with the controller, you need to use aconnect.
 I wrote ramiho mainly as an accesible front-end for aconnect.